breezy-team/loggerhead/docs/index.rst

 Loggerhead:  A web viewer for ``bzr`` branches
 ==============================================

-Loggerhead is a web viewer for projects in bazaar.
+Loggerhead is a web viewer for projects in Bazaar.
 It can be used to navigate a branch history, annotate files, view patches, perform searches, etc.
 Loggerhead is heavily based on `bazaar-webserve
 <https://launchpad.net/bzr-webserve>`_, which was, in turn, loosely